Aliases for BHMT2 Gene

 GeneCards Summary for BHMT2 Gene

 BHMT2 (Betaine--Homocysteine S-Methyltransferase 2) is a Protein Coding gene.
-Among its related pathways are Metabolism and CDK-mediated phosphorylation and removal of Cdc6.
+Among its related pathways are Sulfur amino acid metabolism and Metabolism.
 GO annotations related to this gene include S-adenosylmethionine-homocysteine S-methyltransferase activity and S-methylmethionine-homocysteine S-methyltransferase activity.
 An important paralog of this gene is BHMT.

 UniProtKB/Swiss-Prot for BHMT2 Gene